 Using too many exfoliating products together is going to leave your skin irritated, reddened, flaky and sensitive.
 Especially to light.
 And even more especially to UV light.
 Light is going to increase the skin sensitivity you experience from this ingredient mix.

 — Cheryl Woodman (@HonestyForSkin) 5 April 2017

-This is what happens when you use Retinol and Vitamin C together.
-Retinol is ‘sweet’ and works best at a pH of 5.5-6, Vitamin C is sour and works its best at a pH of <3.5.
+This is what happens when you use retinol and vitamin C together.
+Retinol is sweet and works best at a pH of 5.5-6, vitamin C is sour and works its best at a pH of <3.5.

-Skincare ingredients you should never mix…
+Recap: skincare ingredients you should never mix.

 Retinol + AHA’s/BHA’s OR Retinol + Vitamin C

 Want a reminder of this?
 I don’t blame you.
 It’s why I’ve created this free downloadable, How to Cocktail Your Skincare Like a Pro guide.
 Just click here, or below to download it now.

 It’s the same rule as above, just switch retinol for niacinamide.
 Don’t mix niacinamide with acidic skincare ingredients like AHA’s/BHA’s and vitamin C.